racingmars/go3270/README.md

 Usage
 -----

-See the example folders for quick demonstrations of using the library. example1 uses the lower-level function ShowScreenOpts(), and example2 uses a higher-level function HandleScreen(). example3 demonstrates updating the client's 3270 display while waiting for a response by using an update thread and a waiting response thread.
+See the example folders for quick demonstrations of using the library:

+ * example1 uses the lower-level function ShowScreenOpts().
+ * example2 uses a higher-level convenience function HandleScreen().
+ * example3 demonstrates updating the client's 3270 display while waiting for a response by using an update thread and a waiting response thread.
+ * example4 demonstrates the RunTransactions() approach to handing control from one screen to the next.
+This is the recommended way to build applications using go3270.
+ * example5 demonstrates support for larger-than-default (24x80) terminal sizes.

 **NEW**: For larger applications, I recommend using the `RunTransactions()` function to serve as the driver for your application.
 You can implement transaction functions which pass control from one transaction to another. example4 demonstrates a "larger" application that uses this approach.